Pella86/GIMP_plugins/README.md

 Different plug ins for GIMP image editor.
 The plug-ins should all be written in python

 Windows:
 To install a plug-in, download the *.py file and copy it into the `C:\Users\username\.gimp-2.8\plug-ins\` folder

+### nms_ss_label.py
+No man's sky plug in.
+Given an image of a screenshot of the visor pointing at a flora, fauna or mineral element, it cuts and formats the information and pastes them on a second image provided by the user.

+### registration_template.py
+template to create scripts from the tutorial of Jackson Bates on youtube.

-## civ_minimap.py
+### civ_minimap.py
 A plug-in to beautify CIV6 minimaps, under construction

-## hello_warning.py
+### hello_warning.py
 Test plug in

-## nms_ss_label.py
-No man's sky plug in.
-Given an image of a screenshot of the visor pointing at a flora, fauna or mineral element, it cuts and formats the information and pastes them on a second image provided by the user.